 They make you feel that choosing the second most expensive bottle on the list is a choice worthy of Solomon.

 It’d be rude not to.
-Plus they don’t only just have Jacob’s Creek.
+Plus they don’t just have Jacob’s Creek.
 They have other stuff.
-Goood stuff.
+Good stuff.
+The kind of stuff you’re happy to write an afternoon off for.

 In a restaurant, you don’t even have to hear someone else moaning about it.